ignacionr/cpp-intro/README.md

 When working with text, you can use the `std::string` data type.
 It allows you to store and manipulate strings easily.

-Certainly!
-Lesson 4 focused on user input and output, handling user input, and formatting output.
-An interesting point that might have been missed could be the discussion of error handling related to user input, input validation, and the use of input streams.

 ### Error Handling and Input Validation in C++

 User input is often unpredictable, and handling incorrect or unexpected input is a crucial aspect of robust programming.
-Here's an overview that could be added to Lesson 4:

 - **Input Validation**: Ensuring that the input meets specific criteria before processing it.
 For example, checking that a number is within a certain range or that a string follows a particular format.